Calderwood Castle: History

-Later in the 18th century a mansion house was constructed on the site, which was extended in the 1840s.
-The latter development was executed in a spectacular form of Gothic Revival design, quite unique.
-The design has now been attributed to David Rhind, who was prominent during the period and on personal terms with the Maxwells of Calderwood as well as advertising for the building works during the 1830s.
-This architect is also thought to have designed the Maxwellton Schoolhouse, within a small weaving village on the old Calderwood Estate, which is still in good preservation as a residential area within the new town of East Kilbride.
+The Gothic extension has been attributed to David Rhind, who was prominent during the period and on personal terms with the Maxwells of Calderwood.
+He advertised for the building contracts in the late 1830s.
+This architect is also thought to have designed the Maxwellton Schoolhouse, within a small weaving village of that name on the Calderwood Estate that is still in a good state of preservation within the new town of East Kilbride.

-In 1904 the Calderwood estate was sold to the Scottish Co-operative Wholesale Society (SCWS), who used the estate for agriculture.
-They also opened up the glen as a pleasure ground, and briefly turned the castle into a co-operative museum.
-During the First World War, around 200 refugees from Belgium were housed in the castle.
-The country house fell into disrepair following its use for billeting troops during the Second World War as well as maintenance costs.
-Calderwood Glen Platform was opened on the Blantyre to East Kilbride line to serve the Calderwood Estate's visitors in 1907, closing in 1939.
+In 1904 the Calderwood estate was sold to the Scottish Co-operative Wholesale Society (S.C.W.S.), which used it for agriculture, primarily cane and soft fruit growing, and then oats, dairy farming, and various other enterprises.
+The society also opened up the glen - referred to as a white elephant - as a public pleasure ground, and very briefly turned the castle into a co-operative museum.
+The estate became very popular, to the extent it was labelled as one of the most Romantic or Picturesque glens in the West of Scotland, such was public awareness of its grounds that would otherwise have remained private.
+Calderwood Glen Platform was opened on the Blantyre to East Kilbride line to serve the Calderwood Estate's visitors in 1907, closing during World War I, before reopening on a restricted service which lingered until 1939.

+During the First World War, around 200 Belgian refugees were housed in the castle.

+The country house fell into some state of disrepair following a fire at the time of its handover by the S.C.W.S. to the Commissioner for Special Areas in Scotland.
+During this time the estate was used for agricultural experiments and an effort to aid the mass unemployed through smallholding projects.
+These efforts did not flourish and mostly failed.
+The estate was then used briefly for billeting troops during the Second World War.
+Further fires and much vandalism was perpetrated to the interiors in this period, and the overall cost of maintenance led to further decline.
+Rooms became severely damp and mouldy.
+Salvagers began demolishing the building during the Second World War, and used adjacent land as a scrap yard, which included remains recovered from bombed sites in Glasgow.

-The estate was purchased by East Kilbride Development Corporation in 1947, by which time most of the castle was already demolished.
-The remaining sections were demolished with explosives in 1951.
-Nothing now remains except half-buried ruins and rubble and the intact walled driveway terrace which fronted the building.
+The estate was purchased by East Kilbride Development Corporation in 1947, by which time most of the castle was already demolished apart from the listing octagonal tower.
+The remaining sections were demolished by the Royal Eningeers with explosives in 1951, as a training exercise and a way for the Corporation to escape conventional demolition costs.
+Nothing now remains except for heavily obscured and half-buried ruins and rubble, as well as the intact walled driveway and terrace walls which fronted the building and its south drive.
+Much remains of the underbuilding around the Dee of Calder Promontory, including massive retaining walls and vaulted chambers utilised for drainage.
+The castle cellars and foundational moisture gaps remain and were a haunt of successive generations of children from the 1960s to the 1980s.
+They were finally sealed off using pitch ash during the 1980s.